 In Book I Aurelius thanks those to whom he is indebted.
 He thanks his grandfather for teaching him to be candid, modest, and even-tempered; his father for teaching him to be humble, calm, and frugal; his mother for teaching him to be generous and non-materialistic; and his teachers who taught him the value of hard work, self-discipline, equanimity, rationality, humor, and tolerance.
 From his teachers, he also learned to love practical philosophy, instead of metaphysics, logic and the vanity of the Sophists.
 He also thanks his wife for being affectionate.

 In Book II Aurelius reminds us that each day we will meet some terrible people.
 But we have faults too, so we shouldn’t be angry with them.
 For we are all just bits of blood, bones, and breath; our life is fleeting; our bodies will decay.
 As for death, it is nothing to fear; it can’t hurt us.
-But the most important part of us is our minds.
+But what is most important about us is our minds.
 We shouldn’t let them be slaves to selfish passions, quarrel with fate, or be anxious about the present or afraid of the future.
 We can’t guarantee fame or fortune, but we can keep our minds calm and free from injury, a state superior to both pleasure and pain.
 Freedom is the control of our minds.

 In Book III Aurelius tells us to be mindful of little things like cracks in a loaf of bread, the texture of figs and olives, and the expressions of wild animals—even mundane things have charm he says.
 But we shouldn’t gossip or speculate about what others say or do.
 Instead, think and talk only about things you would not be ashamed of if they were found out.
 Think and talk with sincerity and cheerfulness, and there will be a kind of divinity within you.
 There is nothing more valuable than a mind pursuing truth, justice, temperance, fortitude, rationality and the like.
 So be resolute in pursuit of the good.